The boring bit

 Maintaining this interest in education, I have been employed at the University of the West of England as a Visiting Lecturer in the Faculty of Engineering, teaching various aspects of IT including 'C' Programming.
 I later became a lecturer at the City of Bristol College in the Faculty of Computing and Information Technology.
 At the college I taught a range of subjects from Systems Analysis and Design, OOP, Robotics to various management based modules in Quality and Project Management.
 I have completed and achieved an OU course in Robotics and an on-line course in PRINCE 2 project management.

 Since retiring in 2010 I have enjoyed numerous cruises and holidays - some of the photos appear on this site.
-To utilise my interest in photography and the creation of website I follow a brass band called Oldland Brass (www.oldlandbrass.com) this gives me a chance to publish some of my photos.
+To further utilise my interest in photography and website building, I follow a brass band called Oldland Brass (www.oldlandbrass.com) this gives me a chance to publish some of my photos of the band.